ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 If the semantic content of the payload are time-dependent and susceptible to replay attacks in this way then timestamps MUST be added to the protected header signed by the Issuer.
 The `iat` claim in a `CWT_Claims` header parameter ({{RFC9597}}) MUST be used when the Issuer provides the timestamp themselves.
-The COSE header parameters defined in {{RFC9921}} for including {{RFC3161}} timestamp tokens SHOULD be used, where a timestamp from a third party is required.
+The COSE header parameters defined in {{RFC9921}} for including {{RFC3161}} timestamp tokens or a similar mechanic, for example an Epoch Marker {{-EPOCH-MARKERS}} Claim in the 'CWT_Claims' header parameter, SHOULD be used, where a timestamp from a third party is required.
 Other mechanisms for including timestamps in the protected header MAY also be used.

 #### Message Deletion Attacks